ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 - **Never export without having built the BP Rig!**
 - **Never open the previous BP Rig and export from there!**

-Always just follow the Clean/Import BP Skeleton/Build BP Rig workflow from above.
-It's just to keep things clean, and any unintentional change resulting from some bad shortcuts can get expensive when we are talking about animation ctrls.
+Always follow the 3 button click workflow (Clean -> Import BP Skeleton -> Build BP Rig) from above.
+It's just to keep things clean.
+Any unintentional change resulting from some bad shortcuts can get expensive when we are talking about animation ctrls.

 !!! tip